ThisIsALegitUsername/Resent-1.8/README.md

 alright, this notice is long enough. さようなら! (if you ever hear from me again i'll be back with a surprise)

-# Resent-1.8 (fatal i know you're skidding this right now kys)
+## fatal i know you're skidding this right now kys (uwu client always better)

+ORIGINAL README BELOW:

+# Resent-1.8

 if you're reading this, that means one of the following: